Being Lazy Intelligent. The Benefits.

 Very active people need to learn to prioritize their efforts to produce good outputs as they can get carried away with the “doing” and forget “why” they are doing it.

 These people are easy to manage, they generally don’t act on their own initiative, and given tasks that are not beyond them, they will perform in a predictable, consistent manner.
-Usually, they won’t cause any harm on teams.
+Usually, they won’t cause any harm to teams.

 These are the dangerous ones.
 Their default behaviour is to act, and in the absence of skill or thought they can cause all types of trouble.